History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: The oldest manor house in Northamptonshire, set in a recreated 13-15th century garden

 The oldest house in Northamptonshire, Prebendal Manor dates to the early 13th century.
-The house is just one of a group of historical buildings on this site; near the manor are a 16th century dovecote, a 15th century guest lodging, and a large 18th century tithe barn.
+The house is just one of a group of historical buildings on this site; near the manor is a 16th-century dovecote, a 15th-century guest lodging, and a large 18th-century tithe barn.
 Surrounding these historic buildings is a recreated medieval garden.

 Prebends were outlawed in 1845, and in 1875 the estate was sold by the Ecclesiastical Commission into private hands.
 The Earl of Carysfort owned the estate and leased it to tenant farmers.

 Pigeons were an essential part of the medieval diet, so a dovecote was practically an essential feature of any manor estate (despite the name, a dovecote was more likely to be a place for raising pigeons than a place to raise doves).
 Aside from eating the pigeons, the manure was later processed to make saltpetre, essential in the manufacture of gunpowder.